Two WAY sWITCH

 Why Would You Need This Setup?

-If you’ve ever walked into a long hallway, turned on the light, and then stood there wondering how you were going to turn it off again without walking all the way back, then you already know the answer.
-Two way switches solve that problem beautifully.
+If you’ve ever walked into a long hallway, turned on the light, and then stood there wondering how to turn it off again without walking all the way back, then you already know the answer.
+Two switches one light, or what many call 2 switches 1 light, is the practical solution.
+Then stood there wondering how you were going to turn it off again without walking all the way back, then you already know the answer.
+Two way wiring solve that problem beautifully.
 Here are some common situations where this kind of wiring comes in handy:

 Staircases